PLM VS SCM: Which is Right for Your Business?

 Can PLM replace SCM, or vice versa?

-While a complete supply chain management solution is actually comprised of multiple solutions that are overseen by a supply chain manager, product lifecycle management can be housed within a singular solution.
-PLM software has evolved significantly to oversee not only product development, but also the shipping, sales, listing, distribution and returns process.
-A comprehensive retail PLM can now replace most existing SCM solutions, providing suppliers and retailers with 10x ROI on their software investment.
+While a complete supply chain management solution is actually comprised of multiple solutions that are overseen by a supply chain manager, product lifecycle management can be housed within a singular, Unified Product Collaboration Platform.
+PLM tools have evolved significantly.
+As part of a unified collaboration platform, retail software can now oversee not only product development, but also the shipping, sales, listing, distribution and returns process.
+A Unified Product Collaboration Platform can replace most existing SCM solutions, providing suppliers and retailers with 10x ROI on their software investment.